 Deep Dive: Backup Types

 This deep dive covers Deep Dive: Backup Types within Utility Software for GCSE Computer Science.
-Revise Utility Software in Systems Software for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 6 in this topic.
+Revise Utility Software in 3.4 Computer Systems for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 4 of 7 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position